 Facts and Characteristics of Zhejiang Cuisine or Zhe Cuisine

-Zhejiang Cuisine is famous for keeping the best taste of original ingredients and making them taste fresh and tender, with exquisite cutting and plating skills.
+Zhejiang Cuisine is famous for keeping the best taste of authentic ingredients and making them taste fresh and tender with exquisite cutting and plating skills.

 Local ingredients and seasoning are both essential in Zhejiang Cuisine.

-Frying, deep-frying, braising, steaming, and roasting are the most frequently used cooking methods of Zhejiang Cuisine.
+Frying, deep-frying, braising, steaming, and roasting are the most frequently used cooking methods in Zhejiang Cuisine.

-Many dishes of Zhejiang Cuisine are named after historical figures, and famous sites, or relate to local folklores and legends.
+Many dishes of Zhejiang Cuisine are named after historical figures and famous sites or relate to local folklore and legends.